What makes ADHD?

 Is ADHD a disability?

-The answer is, of course, it depends.
-But that should be enough to make any employer concerned, especially when you consider that some estimate that 1 in 25 adults have some form of ADHD.
+Of course, the answer is, it depends.
+But that should be enough to make any employer worried, especially when some estimate that one in 25 adults has some sort of ADHD.

 ADHD and depression